Where Do Paychecks Stretch Farthest?

 Americans spent a per-capita $40,878 in 2017, the most recent year for which BEA data is available.
-This includes spending on things like housing, utilities, food, clothing, furnishings, healthcare, transportation services, household services, financial services, insurance and more.
+This includes spending on things like housing, utilities, cell phones, food, clothing, furnishings, healthcare, transportation services, household services, financial services, insurance and more.
 This measure of voluntary consumer spending includes spending on necessities like housing but also on discretionary spending like books and luggage.
 Not included in the BEA’s measurement are things like finance charges or income tax.

 In 2017, the average full-time worker earned about $50,000 per year, which means that they spent at least 81% of what they made — and probably more, given that the average American has about $9,500 in credit card debt.